jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Stalk-local properties and compatible germs.md

 However, for sheaves, the morphism $\exp : \mathscr{O}_{X} \to \mathscr{O}_{X}^*$ given by exponentiating on each open set is epic — each holomorphic function invertible near $p$ has a logarithm near $p$, so $\exp_{p} : \mathscr{O}_{X, p} \to \mathscr{O}_{X, p}^*$ is surjective.
 Note that it is not surjective on open sets — the identity function on $\mathbb{C} \setminus \{ 0 \}$ is invertible but does not have a logarithm.

 ---

+However, we will see that [[Algebraic geometry --- rising-sea/notes/Sheaves on a base#_proposition _ epic morphisms on a base implies epic sheaf morphisms|the converse is true]] — sheaf morphisms that are epic on every open set (or even just enough to form a basis) are epic.

 ### Compatible germs